Lauren S. sent us a fun illustration of the social construction of chocolate. She writes:

 So in case the name “Dove Promises,” the cursive writing, and the heart shapes didn’t give it away, Dove brand chocolate is FOR GIRLS ONLY.
 Notice also that Dove is commandeering pseudo-feminist notions of girl power.

 Lauren also observes the interesting marketing effort in the second phrase, “You deserve this!”

 I immediately thought of Jean Kilbourne’s Can’t Buy My Love… and its emphasis upon the seductive marketing of indulgent food specifically to women… the “inspiring” message was a tired re-tread of that same old idea in which food advertisers so often seem to engage: these are “women’s” foods, and the “joy and strength” you’re missing in your life can be found right here in this bit of dark, rich chocolate, so go ahead, girl, indulge.
 You can always throw your money at the diet industry afterward.

-Thanks Lauren!Lisa Wade is a professor of sociology at Occidental College.
+Thanks Lauren!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.